zz85/timeliner/README.md

 ## Another js timeline library?

-There are currently already couple of timeline libraries which are pretty good (which I also gather some inspiration from).
-I wrote this partly to scratch my itch, partly to challange myself technically.
-Hopfully I'm able to build something easy to use and makes much sense.
-For your own good (esp for production use), you should check them out these libraries.
+Below are some existing javascript timeline libraries which I think are pretty good.
+I decided to write mine partly to scratch my itch and partly to challange myself technically.
+There are challenges in writing one, but its nice to be in control of your own tools.

 1. [Timeline.js](https://github.com/vorg/timeline.js) by Marcin Ignac
 2. [Keytime Editor](https://github.com/mattdesl/keytime-editor/) by Matt DesLauriers